HTML or Plain Text -

 Below we have listed some of the advantages and disadvantages of the HTML and plain text format:

-• It is possible to design an attractive and appealing e-mail newsletter that really makes the reader react and take action.
+• It is possible to design an attractive and appealing newsletter that really makes the reader react and take action.

-• It is possible to design e-mail newsletters in conformity with the company’s graphical profile.
+• It is possible to design newsletters in conformity with the company’s graphical profile.
 The company’s logotype, for example, can always be displayed, and if the company uses certain colors and fonts in their traditional marketing materials, these can be reused in the e-mail as well.

 • There are a lot of e-mail programs (e-mail clients) that can not read HTML-based e-mails, especially the viewing of images can be a problem for some.
 Furthermore, positioning of text and use of graphical frames in an e-mail can cause viewing difficulties in some e-mail programs.